-Overall, I eat a mostly vegan diet and I’m always vegetarian.
+So overall and certainly day-to-day, I eat what’s considered a vegan diet.
 My choice to eat plant-based is an ethical one however I also just enjoy how a plant-based diet makes me feel.
 Day to day, my diet consists of vegetables, fruits, nuts and seeds, some grains like oats, brown rice and quinoa and some beans and lentils.
-Have a browse through my What I Ate Wednesday archive for a look at what a typical day of meals is like for me.

-During the week I typically eat a smoothie, oatmeal or chia seed pudding for breakfast, leftovers from the previous evening for lunch and a wholesome, home-cooked, plant-based meal for dinner.
+During the week I typically eat a smoothie, oatmeal, tofu or chickpea scramble, pancakes or chia seed pudding for breakfast, leftovers from the previous evening for lunch and a wholesome, plant-based meal for dinner.
 I snack mainly on fruit and veggies, hummus, dips, nuts, seeds and homemade bars.
-I use some products such as Vega protein, fermented l-glutamine, BCAAs, a daily greens powder and a few other vitamins to help supplement my diet and support my workouts.
+I use some products such as Vega protein and a few other vitamins to help supplement my diet and support my workouts.

-I don’t diet and I never count calories or worry about my weight, I eat for health and happiness and real food makes me happy!
-This is a lifestyle and I’m very passionate about it.
+How I eat is just part of my lifestyle and I’m very passionate about it.
 The reason we should eat is to keep the body healthy and strong, and a healthy body leads to a happy mind!
 Maintaining a healthy body weight is just a by-product of eating foods that are good for you.

-I try to avoid overly processed foods as much as I can.
-The aisles of a grocery store these days is a frightening place, full of chemicals and substances that have no right being called food.
+I try to avoid overly processed foods.
+The aisles of a grocery store can be a frightening place, full of chemicals and substances that have no right being called food.
 I don’t really have need for processed foods when it’s so easy to make your own healthy options at home.
-Plus, now more than ever, there are so many fantastic, free resources out there for plant-based recipes it’s easier than ever to eat a vegan diet!
+Plus, now more than ever, there are so many fantastic resources out there for plant-based recipes it’s easier than ever to eat a vegan diet!

-As for drinks, I mostly just drink water but I do enjoy green and herbal teas and I love coffee.
-I use different nut milks or coconut milk as a dairy alternative and often make my own nut and seed milk at home.
+As for drinks, I mostly just drink water but I do enjoy tea and I love coffee.
+I use different nut milks or coconut milk as a dairy alternative.
 When it comes to sweeteners, I typically use dates and maple syrup to sweeten recipes.
 I use cashews, tahini, avocado, nutritional yeast and other plant-based foods to replace dairy in my diet.

 I believe one of the keys to living a happy life is eating real, natural, unprocessed foods.
-Foods that simply are what they are – they don’t need a commercial and weren’t made in a factory.
-We simply cannot be our best on a diet of fast-food, frozen dinners and soda pop.
+Foods that simply are what they are.
+Foods that don’t need a commercial and weren’t made in a factory.
+We simply cannot be our best on a diet of fast-food and frozen dinners.
 There is an epidemic of obesity both in our country and around the world.
 Changing how people eat begins with education, so if I can show just a few people how simple it can be to live a healthy, balanced lifestyle, I’ll be one very happy girl!
 Healthy eating doesn’t have to be complicated and it doesn’t require any restrictive or confusing diet, I hope Running on Real Food can help show people that.
 Eating should be fun and enjoyable and not a source of stress in your life.

 Real food tastes amazing, real food is fresh and real food is good for your body and mind!
 All that being said, I’m certainly not perfect, these are simply the general guidelines that I follow and it’s what works best for me.
 When it comes to social events, holidays, travelling and time with my family I don’t restrict my diet at all.
-I drink beer, one of my favourite meals is yam fries and a nice, big veggie burger and I usually can’t resist chips.
-And every once in a while I like to put back a huge serving vegetarian Thai green curry and something chocolate for dessert.
+I drink beer, one of my favourite meals is fries and a veggie burger, I can’t resist chips and I usually don’t go very long without eating too many cookies or chocolate.